-Part of the curriculum is delivered by Brook (relationship and sex education), GMP (Greater Manchester Police), Tales to Inspire (stem cell and organ donation) and George House Trust (living with AIDS and HIV charity).
+Part of the curriculum is delivered by Brook (relationship and sex education), GMP (Greater Manchester Police), Tales to Inspire and George House Trust (living with AIDS and HIV charity).

 Students value and enjoy learning about mental health and friendships, relationships and sex education, living in the wider world, healthy lifestyles, keeping safe and the world beyond Burnage through a bespoke pastoral curriculum.
 The school’s pastoral programme also ensures that pupils are supported to be good citizens.

-For fifteen minutes each morning, students follow a daily timetable of short sessions covering the following topic areas:
+For twenty-five minutes each morning, students follow a daily curriculum covering the following topic areas:

 We encourage our students to take on additional responsibilities and lead around the school, experiences that are hugely valued by post-16 providers, universities and employers.
 In every year group, students can start their own club or fundraising cause through our Smart School Council Community, providing they have the support of a member of staff.
 Further up the school, in Year 11, students can apply to become school prefects.

-We strongly encourage all students to engage with our personal development offer.
+We strongly encourage all students to engage with the additional elements of our personal development offer.